Bring RMR to Your Organization

 THE RMR EXPERIENCE

-Participants can define sexual harassment, sexual misconduct, sexual assault and gender-based discrimination.
+Define sexual harassment, sexual misconduct, sexual assault, rape, and gender-based discrimination.

 Alcohol/Other Drugs